Computing the twisted $L^2$-Euler characteristic: Computing the twisted -Euler L 2-Euler characteristic

-We start by representing $M$ as a \emph{regular CW complex}, that is, we require that every \emph{closed} cell is injectively included into $M$ via its attaching map.
-This can be ensured by taking the barycentric subdivision of a triangulation of $M$.
-Given adjacency information between $(i+1)$- and $i$-cells, we can use the \textsf{HAP} method \textsf{ChainComplexOfUniversalCover} to construct the $\ZZ G$-chain complex of $M$ as a list of matrices.

-For the sake of simplicity and speed, matrix entries are stored as elements of a \textsf{GroupAlgebra} over an \textsf{IndexedFreeGroup}, which are implemented in pure \textsf{Sage} code without the need for \textsf{GAP} calls.
-The fundamental group $G$ is stored separately as a \textsf{GAP} object.
-Of course, we also take a character $\phi \colon G \to \ZZ$ as input.
-By homogeneity of the twisted $L^2$-Euler characteristic, we can assume that $\phi$ is primitive, with kernel $K_\phi$.
+The algorithm starts by computing the $\ZZ G$-chain complex of the universal cover of $M$.
+Of course, we also take a character $\phi \colon G \to \ZZ$ as input; by homogeneity of the twisted $L^2$-Euler characteristic, we can assume that $\phi$ is primitive, with kernel $K_\phi$.

 Next, we compute the Laplacians of the chain complex: indeed, thanks to Proposition~\ref{prop:altsum-lapl2}, we only have to find $\deg_\phi \det \Delta_n$ for $n = 0, \dots, \dim M$.
-As foreshadowed in Remark~\ref{rmk:ord-deg}, we relate the degree to the order via a technical lemma.
+However, as is rightly noted in~\cite[Remark~3.20]{uni-l2}, computing the Dieudonné determinant is very hard, due to our lack of a concrete representation for the elements of $\linn(G)$ for general $G$ (see, however, \cite{linnell-free} for free groups and~\cite{linnell-li} for locally indicable groups).
+Fortunately, recent developments by Oki~\cite{oki} allow us to probe \emph{valuations} of $\det$ without computing it fully, and without so much as leaving the ring $\ZZ G \subset \linn(K)[u_1^{\pm 1}, \dots, u_r^{\pm 1}]$.